phase2/openatrium-drops-7/profiles/openatrium/modules/contrib/date_ical/README.txt

 The libraries/windowsZones.json file, which Date iCal uses to map Windows-style timezone names to real timezone IDs, is from Version24 of the Unicode CLDR: http://cldr.unicode.org/.

+The author of iCalcreator made backwards incompatible changes to the library in the v2.22 release.
+Thus Date iCal does not currently support any version of iCalcreator after v2.20.2.